offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 ### Step 3: switching from OpenDJ to Postgres

+1. Get new `values.yaml` for Gluu 4.5 installation.

+1. Compare `values-4.2.yaml` with the new `values.yaml`, and then modify `values.yaml`

-1. Switch the persistence from Open to Postgres by adding the following to the existing `values.yaml`:
+1. Switch the persistence from Opendj to Postgres by adding the following to the existing `values.yaml`:

     ```yaml
     global: